Our Guide to Glass Bottle Colours

 Several colouring agents are found in the creation of green glass, and with the impurities in the glass-making process, the colours all vary.
 Iron and copper produce very different green glass shades, and chemicals like chromium oxide produce a yellow-green colour.

-Amber glass
+Amber Glass

 Throughout the 19th and 20th centuries, amber glass was very common.
-The natural impurities in the iron and manganese created the amber colouring, and colour additives like nickel and sulfur were added to glass in the form of materials like charcoal or wood chips.
+The natural impurities in the iron and manganese created the amber colouring, and colour additives like nickel and sulphur were added to glass in the form of materials like charcoal or wood chips.

 There are many variations of amber – including yellow, golden and red amber, honey amber and olive amber – and the different densities of the glass colour vary, too.